vikasjainn/SecureAI-Chain/README.md

-# Blockchain-AI Integration for Enhanced Data Security.
+# Blockchain-AI Integration for Enhanced Data Security

 ## Overview

 This GitHub repository contains the implementation of a cutting-edge research project that explores the seamless integration of Blockchain and Artificial Intelligence (AI) to enhance data security and privacy.
 The project aims to create a secure and privacy-preserving model that allows companies to train AI models using a vast amount of consumer data present on the Blockchain, without revealing the users' identities or compromising data integrity

-## Key Features
+## Key Features.

 - **Blockchain Data Collection:** The project includes scripts to interact with the Ethereum Blockchain using the Etherscan API to fetch timestamp and block rewards data securely